Five ways to support bereaved employees

 That said, it’s important employers understand that while a recently bereaved employee may want to come into work, and indeed it might help them, it does not mean that they are necessarily capable of working at their usual capacity.
+They might make mistakes they wouldn’t have otherwise, for example.
 You may want to help them reduce their workload and it would be advisable that you lower your expectations while they go through the grieving process.

 3. Be flexible

 It goes without saying that while some bereaved employees will want to get back to work as soon as possible, others will not.
 Make sure you offer flexible bereavement policies which will enable your employees to take the time they need away from work.
 If possible, allow them to choose the date they come back and, when they do decide to return to work, consider implementing a phased return and remaining flexible with regards to their hours.